A novel measurement of the neutron magnetic form factor from A=3 mirror nuclei

 The extracted values of $\gmn$ are shown in Fig.~\ref{fig:gmnnew}, along with a subset of previous measurements including the highest precision data sets and measurements covering a significant $Q^2$ range.
 These are the data sets we use in the fit described below, and data sets with only one or two points and large uncertainties do not contribute significantly to the fit.
 Our results are in good agreement with the Mainz extractions~\cite{Anklin:1998ae, Kubon:2001rj}, and somewhat higher than previous JLab extractions from polarization~\cite{JeffersonLabE95-001:2006dax} and cross section ratio~\cite{CLAS:2008idi} extractions.
-However, given our $\sim$2.5\% correlated uncertainty, our results are only 2-3$\sigma$ above these experiments.
+However, given our correlated uncertainty of approximately 2.4\%, our results are only 2$\sigma$ above these experiments.

-We note that the previous extractions shown in Fig.~\ref{fig:gmnnew} include only statistical and uncorrelated systematic uncertainties.
-However, it is likely that several of these uncertainties have a correlated component that is better approximated as a normalization uncertainty.
-These include corrections associated with the proton and neutron detection efficiencies, detector acceptance, and radiative corrections.
-Beyond experimental corrections, extracting $\gmn$ from the cross section ratios or polarization observables requires models for nuclear effects, knowledge of the electron-proton cross section, final-state interactions, off-shell effects, etc..., whose uncertainties can have a significant correlated component.
-In addition, our improved understanding of hard TPE effects~\cite{Arrington:2011dn} suggests an additional correction and uncertainty that was not considered in the original extractions.
-Based on a examination of the dominant uncertainties in these works, we estimate that these experiments have correlated uncertainties on their extracted values of $\gmn$ that vary between 1.4-2\%, including the impact of TPE corrections which were ignored in the original results.
-This is somewhat smaller than for our measurement, largely because isolating the neutron from the $^3$H/$^3$He ratio has a greater `dilution' of the $\sigma_n/\sigma_p$ signal, amplifying the uncertainties on $^3$H/$^3$He in the $\sigma_n/\sigma_p$ extraction.
+An important question is whether or not these data sets yield consistent results when taking into account all of the uncertainties, in particular highly-correlated uncertainties that would allow full data sets to shift up or down.
+We note that the previous extractions shown in Fig.~\ref{fig:gmnnew} typically include only statistical and uncorrelated systematic uncertainties, though it is likely that several of these uncertainties have a strongly-correlated component.
+These could include corrections associated with the proton and neutron detection efficiencies, detector acceptance, and radiative corrections.
+Beyond experimental corrections, extracting $\gmn$ from the cross section ratios or polarization observables requires models for nuclear effects, knowledge of the electron-proton cross section, final-state interactions, off-shell effects, and hard TPE effects~\cite{Arrington:2011dn}.
+Based on an examination of the dominant uncertainties in these works, we estimate that these experiments have correlated uncertainties on their extracted values of $\gmn$ that vary between 1.4-2.0\%.